S.F.3.D Original

 Peter Weiss

-The legs of an aluminum skeleton hang from Homayoon Kazerooni’s backpack, its feet bolted to his boots.
+The legs of an aluminum skeleton hang from Homayoon Kazeroonis backpack, its feet bolted to his boots.
 The lanky metal framework is part of an experimental robot, powered by a chain saw engine, that rides piggyback on Kazerooni, a mechanical engineering professor at the University of California, Berkeley.
-He’s trying to walk with the contraption, which weighs as much as a grown man.
-As long as the engine is on, the robot walks with him, and he doesn’t even feel the extra weight.
+Hes trying to walk with the contraption, which weighs as much as a grown man.
+As long as the engine is on, the robot walks with him, and he doesnt even feel the extra weight.

-Defense Advanced Research Projects Agency (DARPA) regards exoskeleton technology as promising enough to deserve a $50 million, 5-year commitment to fund Kazerooni’s lab and others.
+Kazerooni and his colleagues have made what may be the worlds most advanced motorized exoskeleton.
+The Defense Advanced Research Projects Agency (DARPA) regards exoskeleton technology as promising enough to deserve a $50 million, 5-year commitment to fund Kazeroonis lab and others.
 This spring, the agency awarded first-year grants under the program.

 Exoskeletons may one day give US soldiers a crucial advantage as warfare becomes increasingly urban, says Ephrahim Garcia, manager of the new DARPA program.
 Since troops are less able to use their armored vehicles to fight in confined urban battlefields, military planners want to fasten the armor, heavy weapons, and advanced electronics onto the foot soldiers themselves.
 Without heavy-duty mechanical support from something like an exoskeleton, however, people would collapse under the load.